Uminosachi/inpaint-anything/README.md

   * The `Anime Style` checkbox enhances segmentation mask detection, particularly in anime style images, at the expense of a slight reduction in mask quality.
 * Click on the `Run Segment Anything` button.
 * Use sketching to point the area you want to inpaint.
 You can undo and adjust the pen size.
+  * Hover over either the SAM image or the mask image and press the `S` key for Fullscreen mode, or the `R` key to Reset zoom.
 * Click on the `Create mask` button.
 The mask will appear in the selected mask image area.

 ### Mask Adjustment

 * `Expand mask region` button: Use this to slightly expand the area of the mask for broader coverage.
 * `Trim mask by sketch` button: Clicking this will exclude the sketched area from the mask.
+* `Add mask by sketch` button: Clicking this will add the sketched area to the mask.

 ### Inpainting Tab